 Descartes Systems (descartes.com) is a Canadian-headquartered technology company that focuses on improving logistics and supply chain performance and security.
-Its offering is centred on its Logistics Technology Platform, which combines a large-scale logistics network with a broad range of logistics management applications.
+Its offering is centred on its Logistics Technology Platform, which combines the world's most expansive logistics network with the industry's broadest array of logistics management applications (tools for routing, tracking, and regulatory compliance).

-Impax's interest in Descartes focuses on the impact the company can have in improving business efficiency, and the associated environmental effect.
-Through enabling reduced fuel consumption and paper usage, the company aims to reduce emissions, while potential positive impact can come from implementing technology-enabled actions like providing eco-friendly paper delivery options that minimise distance.
+Impax's interest in Descartes focuses on the impact the company can have in improving business efficiency, and the subsequent beneficial environmental effect.
+Through enabling reduced fuel consumption and paper usage, the company helps reduce emissions, while specific positive impact can come from taking technology-enabled actions like providing eco-friendly paper delivery options that minimise distance.